Last updated on April 24, 2023

 5 Black-Friendly European Countries You’ll Love

-When in Lisbon, you must eat the seafood rice and the famous pasteis de nata, egg tarts.
-Pasteis de Belem has been serving it’s golden egg tarts since 1837.
+When in Lisbon, you must eat seafood rice and the famous pastel de nata, or egg tarts.
+Pasteis de Belem has been serving its golden egg tarts since 1837.
 Honestly, I didn’t think they were as good as the Chinese egg tarts I eat in LA, but they were good.
-Pasteis de Belem also sells meat pies and other pastries that are better than the pasteis de nata.
-For seafood rice, I’d recommend Estrela da Baixa, a mom and pop location that a local told me about.
+Pasteis de Belem, which you can visit as part of a 3-hour tour of Belem that I’d highly recommend, also sells meat pies and other pastries that are better than the pastel de nata.
+For seafood rice, I’d recommend Estrela da Baixa, a mom-and-pop location that a local told me about.
 You can find seafood rice in almost any restaurant, but the quality will vary.
 Estrela da Baixa will not disappoint.

 Pasteis de Belem: R. de Belém 84-92, 1300-085 Lisboa, Portugal